ThomasBaldi/STUDY-EP-stock-sales/README.md

 }
 ```

-The endpoint validates the request body by checking if the Username is stored in the databse and by checking through crypto if the hashed salted password matches.
+- The endpoint validates the request body by checking if the Username is stored in the databse and by checking through crypto if the hashed salted password matches.
-A cart check is also done, to see if the user has already the one and only cart he/she can have, if it is the first login, a cart will be created.
+- A cart check is also done, to see if the user has already the one and only cart he/she can have, if it is the first login, a cart will be created.
-Also a token is created during login and this has an expiration time of 2h (I set it to 24h if it is the admin that logs in as I can imagine a workday is longer than 2 hours for him/her).
+- Also a token is created during login and this has an expiration time of 2h (I set it to 24h if it is the admin that logs in as I can imagine a workday is longer than 2 hours for him/her).
-The token is provided in the response body together with a login message.
+- The token is provided in the response body together with a login message.
-(PS: Requirements in the test area would insinuate that a token should be provided in the signup response and used during login, something I don't believe to be a well working practice especially as it expires after 2 hours and should work as a session/role-authentication method, but shouldn't be used for skipping the login user/password authentication process)
+- (PS: Requirements in the test area would insinuate that a token should be provided in the signup response and used during login, something I don't believe to be a well working practice especially as it expires after 2 hours and should work as a session/role-authentication method, but shouldn't be used for skipping the login user/password authentication process)

-5. Cart:
+### Cart:

-- Registered users can access the "GET/cart" endpoint.
+1. Registered users can access the "GET/cart" endpoint.

-  Here they'll be able to see they're cart and cart id, the current total price of their cart and the items they've added to it (with Item details such as name id price and quantity)
+- With this endpoint users will be able to see they're cart and cart id, the current total price of their cart and the items they've added to it (with Item details such as name id price and quantity)
-  The endpoint handles errors should there be any in retrieving such data.
+- The endpoint handles errors should there be any in retrieving such data.

-- Only the Admin can access the "GET/allcarts" endpoint.
+2. Only the Admin can access the "GET/allcarts" endpoint.

-  The result body is the same as the get/cart for users, simply it shows all carts of all the users.
+- The result body is the same as the get/cart for users, simply it shows all carts of all the users.
-  The endpoint handles errors should there be any in retrieving such data.
+- The endpoint handles errors should there be any in retrieving such data.

-- Registered users can empty their carts of all cartitems in it by accessing the "DELETE/cart/:id" and passing their cart id as a parameter.
+3. Registered users can empty their carts of all cartitems in it by accessing the "DELETE/cart/:id" and passing their cart id as a parameter.

-  Should they pass a cart number that isn't theirs, an error message will be sent as a response.
-Otherwise, should there be any error during the deletion, a relevant message will be in the response.
+- Should they pass a cart number that isn't theirs, an error message will be sent as a response.
+- Otherwise, should there be any error during the deletion, a relevant message will be in the response.

-6. Cart-Items:
+### Cart-Items:

-- Registered users can add cart items to their cart through "POST/cart_item" with a request body like the following one:
+1. Registered users can add cart items to their cart through "POST/cart_item" with a request body like the following one:

 ```JSON
 {